Wolf3s/xbmc4xbox-python/python/Doc/library/test.rst

    temporary file that is created should be closed and unlinked (removed).

-.. data:: TEST_HTTP_URL

-    Define the URL of a dedicated HTTP server for the network tests.

 The :mod:`test.support` module defines the following functions:

 .. function:: forget(module_name)